thepuskar/yelp-clone/README.md

 # About

-In this repo, I had created the clone of popular Yelp web app using create-react-app, react custom hooks, Bulma CSS, and yelp fusion API.
+In this repo, I had created the `CLONE` of popular [YELP](https://www.yelp.com/) web application using create-react-app as a base from scratch using `React (functional component & Custom Hooks)`, `Yelp Fusion REST AP`.
+In addition to the latter technologies, I had styled the application using`Bulma CSS` and `flexbox` methodology.

 # Screenshots

 ![Yelp](https://user-images.githubusercontent.com/33395312/83405933-541ea700-a42d-11ea-831b-c23a89d9e2aa.png)

-# 🛠 Installation & Set Up
+# Installation & Set Up

 1. Install and use the correct version of Node